UC-Davis-molecular-computing/scadnano/README.md

   * **Load example:** Some pre-made example designs can be loaded.

   * **Open:**
   Loads a `.dna` file from your local computer.
+(The extension `.json` is also recognized.)
 Note that due to browser security restrictions on accessing the local file system, it is not possible for a changed design to be automatically loaded.
 This precludes the possibility of repeatedly re-running a local Python script and seeing the changed design immediately re-loaded in the browser; the Load button must be clicked and a local file selected whenever you wish to re-load the file.

+    Another way to load a `.dna` file is to click and drag it onto the scadnano web interface from your local file system.

   * **Save:**
   Saves the current design in a `.dna` file on your local computer.
 This is the same format output by (and readable by) the [Python scripting package](https://github.com/UC-Davis-molecular-computing/scadnano-python-package).